Tylammy/Tylammy/README.md

 # Hi, I’m Christy Lam!

 I'm a third-year Computer Science major at Georgia State University.
 I'm passionate about tech, public service, and building tools that empower communities!
 I'm currently a camera operator & broadcast engineer for GSU’s Production Network.
-I believe in using code, creativity, and community to drive impact
+I believe in using code, creativity, and community to drive impact.

 ---